Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: Numerical results

 The results obtained are reported in Fig.~\ref{fig:Scalability}, where we compare the fidelity $F_\Ptrot(\bgamma^*,\bbeta^*)$ vs $h$, for circuit depth $\Ptrot=6$ --- which allows us to prepare the ground state for arbitrary $h$ with an error $1-F_\Ptrot(\bgamma^*,\bbeta^*)<10^{-3}$ for $L=3$ --- and both possible initial states: $\ket{\psi_0}=\ket{\Omega_E}$ (full symbols) and $\ket{\psi_0}=\ket{\Omega_B}$ (empty symbols).
 The transferability of the parameters is almost perfect when the initial and target states are in the same topological phase, leading to very high fidelities both in the small and large magnetic coupling regimes.
 Even when we target a ground state in a different phase than the initial one --- for instance, $\ket{\psi_0}=\ket{\Omega_E}$ and $h>h_c\sim 3.0$ --- the final fidelity is still large, allowing us to characterize the topological properties of the final state.
+The poorer fidelity observed for $L=5$, when targeting a state in the opposite phase than $\ket{\psi_0}$, is due only to the reduced ratio between the circuit depth $\Ptrot$ and the size $L$ (particularly relevant when crossing a topological phase transition \cite{Chen2010}) and not to the size of the system on which the original schedule has been optimized ($L=3)$.
+Indeed, transferring the schedule from $L=4$ to $L=5$, or from $L=3$ to $L=5$, leads to the same final performance.

 Interestingly, the warm-start initialization provided by the $L=3$ optimal parameters leads to a successful \emph{local} minimum search for $L=4,5$, with an accuracy close to what can be achieved with a full global minimization, discussed in Appendix~\ref{app:globalvslocal}.
 Moreover, the number of iterations needed for the local optimization is rather small ($N_{\rm iter} \lesssim 50$), confirming the benefit of the transferability of optimal solutions: once the $L=3$ two-step solution is provided, only a small overhead in computation resources is required to fine-tune the parameters for larger sizes.
+Hence, transferability provides a speed advantage over starting from scratch a two-step optimization: even though the fidelity reached is comparable, the latter requires more runs of the quantum circuit, making it less efficient when the optimal schedule for a smaller system is already known.

 This transferability evidence may be linked to the observation of the smooth schedules we found with the two-step optimization, as shown in Appendix~\ref{app:smooth}.
 It is also important to remark that the schedule transferability is not a general property of any minimum in the energy landscape, but it is associated with the smooth solution found with the two-step protocol.
 For instance, a global optimization yields slightly better results on the $L=3$ system, but it often represents a poor choice as an educated guess to initialize a local minimum search on larger sizes, as discussed in Appendix~\ref{app:globalvslocal}: this phenomenon is similar to \emph{overfitting} in machine learning~\cite{Goodfellow_ML:book}.
 In this respect, the two-step scheme appears to outperform an extensive global search.